Well Drilling, Well Pump & Well Service in Atlantic County NJ and Surrounding South Jersey Areas

 If your Atlantic County NJ home or business is unable to get city (public) water, you'll need to get a private water well.
 Even if you're able to get public water, there are many benefits to well water vs. public water.
 Well water is not treated with harmful chemicals, it's completely natural, and many people prefer the taste of well water over the harsh, chlorinated taste of city water.
 City water is essentially surface runoff water put through a purification process that may not completely rid it of contaminants.
 And eventually the cost of having a water well drilled on your Atlantic County area property can pay off in that you no longer have to buy bottled water, and there are no monthly city water charges.

 Environmental drilling is used to investigate, monitor and even remediate a job site by assessing soil or ground water.
-Environmental drilling includes several different types of drilling and probing techniques, such as sonic drilling, hollow stem auger drilling, and direct-push or probe sampling.
+Our Atlantic County area environmental drilling includes several different types of drilling and probing techniques, such as sonic drilling, hollow stem auger drilling, and direct-push or probe sampling.

 Rotary drilling uses a rotating movement of a drill bit to drill a well.
 It's one of the fastest and most efficient drilling methods, and it enables drilling through almost all rock formations.
-Rotary drilling is a good choice for deep wells because it can reach over 40 meters in depth and allows for a larger diameter hole to be dug more quickly and easily than other forms of drilling.
+Rotary drilling is a good choice for deep wells in the Atlantic County, NJ area because it can reach over 40 meters in depth and allows for a larger diameter hole to be dug more quickly and easily than other forms of drilling.

 In this drilling method, a hollow stem auger is used instead of a solid stem, in order to allow drillers to set well piping without having to remove the auger bit.
-Hollow Stem Drilling allows for quick sampling because the auger bit doesn't need to be removed, which does not disturb the soil too much.
+Hollow Stem Drilling in the Atlantic County area allows for quick sampling because the auger bit doesn't need to be removed, which does not disturb the soil too much.
 Also, the drill machinery is smaller than with other drilling rigs, so it can work in smaller areas such as under building canopies, etc.

-A monitoring well is designed to obtain ground water samples and hydrogeologic information, such as obtaining analyses of ground water quality near agricultural waste storage or treatment facilities, enhanced environmental protection at landfills, detecting seepage, and monitoring ground water quality.
+A monitoring well is designed to obtain ground water samples and hydrogeologic information from your Atlantic County NJ area site, such as obtaining analyses of ground water quality near agricultural waste storage or treatment facilities, enhanced environmental protection at landfills, detecting seepage, and monitoring ground water quality.

 An irrigation well is a well drilled specifically for an irrigation (sprinkler) system.
 Because you aren't using water from the municipal system, it will not be charged on your water bill, thereby saving you considerable money.
 And if you already have a water well at your Atlantic County NJ area home that you use for drinking, bathing and laundry, it probably also has a water filter or softener attached.
 Having a separate well just for outdoor water use means you won't have to use your water softener or filtration system just for watering your landscape.

-Piezometers are used for measuring pore water pressures and ground water levels within soil and rock.
+Piezometers are used for measuring pore water pressures and ground water levels within Atlantic County NJ area soil and rock.
 They're typically used for understanding initial site condition, determining safe rates for placement of fill, predicting slope stability, and evaluating the effectiveness of drainage systems.